Religions as Market Commodities:

 and the commoditization of belief is something

-that most humans seek.
+most humans seek.

 It seems we are natural-born story-makers

-who fabricate reality, and in the process,
+fabricating reality, and in the process,

-start becoming what we see.
+start to become what we believe.

 ||(yawning) This idea of a religious economy has been espoused many times before.
 Haven’t you read the works of Bankston, Bruce, or Bainbridge?
 Actually, there are many more . . .